Judash399/Traditional-Save/docs/the-basics/Quick-Start/why-this.md

 > "Why use this over any other data-store module."

 And that is a perfectly understandable question to have, and props to your for sticking around long enough to check the documentation.

+!!! note "Please Note"
     This entire page is a bunch of me just writing whatever comes to head about TraditionalSave1's issue, and I will not be offended if you skip over this.

-But the main reason to use this is because it simplifys the process of save data, and trys at a new way of managing save data.
+    The main reason to use this TraditionalSave2 because it simplifys the process of save data, and trys at a new way of managing save data.

 Ok, the rest of this is my writing whatever.
 So lets start on TraditionalSave1's problem:

+!!! warning "Remember"
+    This is the only page that refers *TraditionalSave1* as *TraditionalSave*.
+Every other page refers to *TraditionalSave2* as *TraditionalSave*.

 ## The problem
 TraditionalSave2 is a save data module for roblox that proposes a new way of storing and interacting with player save data.
 The methods *TraditionalSave2* makes many improvments from *TraditionalSave* enough where It is a very unique, elegant, and distinct way from interacting with player data.